WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 2. A two-dimensional array in which each row is assumed to be a flattened array of samples with order corresponding to `theta(:)`, `phi(:)`, and `psi(:)`.

-3. A three-dimensional array with the same shape as weight with the samples in the corresponding positions.
+3. A three-dimensional array with the same shape as weight and with the samples in the corresponding positions.

-Note that the average returned by `pwbGaussLegendreAverag()` is a mathematical average and does not include the conventional factor of a half that sometimes appears in average cross-sections to account single-sided illumination.
+Note that the average returned by `pwbGaussLegendreAverag()` is a mathematical average and does not include the conventional factor of a half that appears in average cross-sections to account single-sided illumination.

 # Cavities